leejy12/madcamp-week2-backend/README.md

 ### Game Play

 Each player take turns making moves.
 A move is represented by the class `OmokMove`.
+The move gets serialized into JSON and is sent from the client to the server.
+An `OmokMove` contains the gameId which is used by the server to correctly update the corresponding game.
 After each move, the game server determines the state of the game (0: not over, 1: player 1 won, 2: player 2 won, 3: draw).
 The result of each move is represented by the class `OmokMoveResult`.
-This gets serialized and sent to both players after each move.
+This gets serialized to JSON and sent to both players after each move.
 When a game is ended, ELO ratings of each player gets updated in the DB and notified to each player.
+A new player is initially given a ELO rating of 1500.
+The maximum possible change of the rating after one round is 20.

+---

+## Security

+There is absolutely NO PROTECTION against SQL injection attacks.
+There is absolutely NO ENCRYPTION of data being transmitted.